 When you ask yourself what your goals are, do you have a system of how you’ll reach those goals?
 For a long time I didn’t…and I thought they might magically happen with hard work.
 It’s not enough to have goals…everyone has goals.
 The systems and habits you create for yourself are where the magic happens.

-What’s been really exciting for me is seeing how talking about “systems” can help other people I’ve worked with in the last year.
+What’s been really exciting for me is seeing how talking about “systems” can help other people I’ve worked within the last year.
 Whether it is working with teachers, students, leaders, or other authors…I’ve seen the power of systems at work!
-In two months I’m taking many of my ideas around writing, blogging, and publishing into an online course called Write Like a Nerd.
-If you’re interested and want to learn more, sign-up here.

 And there you have it.
 Another 1000 words for the day.
 What are some habits or systems you’ve built up over the past few years to help you reach a goal?
 Please share so we can all learn!